Starmapo/FNF-PsychEngine-Extra/README.md

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

 ## Credits:
+* Starmapo - Psych Engine Extra stuff

 * Shadow Mario - Coding
 * RiverOaken - Arts and Animations
 * bbpanzu - Assistant Coding

-* Starmapo - He copy and pasted some code????? idk

 ### Special Thanks
-* KadeDev & GitHub Contributors - Made Kade Engine (and is smarter)
+* KadeDev & GitHub Contributors - Made Kade Engine (some code is from there)
-* Leather128 & GitHub Contributors - Made Leather Engine (and is smarter)
+* Leather128 & GitHub Contributors - Made Leather Engine (some code is from there)
-* srPerez - Made VS Shaggy & original 9 key notes
+* srPerez - Made VS Shaggy & original 9K notes

 * shubs - New Input System
 * SqirraRNG - Chart Editor's Sound Waveform base code